WestiferRobin/big-button-ios/README.md

 ## TODOs
 - Apple Watch
+    - Figure out how to link with iPhone
+        - Look at this link https://stackoverflow.com/questions/59804121/send-message-to-apple-watch-using-wcsession-in-swiftui
     - Able to play sound when pressed
-    - Figure out using the crown on moving the view
-    - Figure out how to link with iPhone
+    - Clean File structure
 - iPhone
     - HomeView NavigationList for buttons
         - slide and delete